|

 Located in Richmond's historic Court End neighborhood, about two blocks from the State Capitol, the Museum of the Confederacy actually has two parts: the restored Confederate White House where Confederate President Jefferson Davis lived with his family during most of the Civil War, and a three-story museum housing the world's largest collection of artifacts, documents, and photos from the Confederate States of America (CSA).

 The best part of the museum?
-Hands down...it's the house tour.
+Hands down...the house tour.

 At the White House of the Confederacy adjacent to the museum, you can tour 11 restored rooms on a guided, 40-minute tour.
 Built in 1818, the gray stucco mansion with soaring columns was home to significant drama, both as the location of many crucial military and state meetings during the war, and in Jefferson Davis’ personal life as well.